 Complementing our arts and science programs, and often overlapping with them, Nurture Nature Center offers several additional types of programming for the community.
 Like all NNC’s programming, these offerings are developed in response to the needs and interests of the community.

 - Buy Fresh Buy Local of Greater Lehigh Valley (BFBLGLV): NNC’s Buy Fresh Buy Local program helps connect local farmers and consumers to advance the cause of local foods in our area.
-Our BFBL work includes extensive outreach through the web and printed materials, a wide range of events including our popular yearly TASTE offering, support in providing SNAP benefits to low income residents, and partnerships with local food producers, distributors and retailers.
+Our BFBL work includes extensive outreach through the web and printed materials; a wide range of events, including the popular TASTE; the Double SNAP program, which expands access to fresh, local foods in low-income areas; and partnerships with local food producers, distributors and retailers.
 To learn more about BFBL’s activities, click here.

 - Urban Recycle Garden: NNC features an Urban Recycle Garden in the back of its building, where everyday objects serve as planters for fresh food and flowers.
 Our Urban Recycle Garden not only enhances this space, but also shows how low-cost growing techniques can be used in small urban areas.
 We regularly host urban garden workshops for the community about urban gardening, which you can read about here,